Selected writing

 Short story published in Pigeon Pages NYC, 2018: overwintering

-Excerpt from ‘Overwintering’
+Excerpt from ‘overwintering’

 The city’s streets are clear for us.
 Nevertheless, when we pull up at a traffic light opposite a police car, and the officer casually glances over at us, I feel nauseous.
 When we hit the motorway, I worry that we don’t have enough petrol, even though the needle is well over the ‘F,’ and I’m driving at the speed I think will save as much fuel as possible.
 My bladder already feels full.
 We’re criminals on the run now. …